mindspore.dataset.vision.AdjustGamma

 Parameters

-• gamma (float) – Non negative real number.
-The output image pixel value is exponentially related to the input image pixel value. gamma larger than 1.0 make the shadows darker, while gamma smaller than 1.0 make dark regions lighter.
+• gamma (float) – Non-negative real number.
+The output image pixel value is exponentially related to the input image pixel value. gamma larger than 1.0 makes the shadows darker, while gamma smaller than 1.0 makes dark regions lighter.

 • gain (float, optional) – The constant multiplier.
 Default: 1.0.